agiletortoise/drafts-reference/_objects/Editor.md

 - **setSelectedText(string)**
   - Replace the contents of the last text selection with a string.
 - **getSelectedRange()** *-> [location, length]*
   - Get the last selected range in the editor.
-Returns an a with the start location of the range and the length of the selection.
+Returns an array with the start location of the range and the length of the selection.
 - **getSelectedLineRange()** *->[location, length]*
   - Get the current selected text range extended to the beginning and end of the lines it encompasses.
 - **setSelectedRange(number, number)**